paulcarroll/tabs/_pages/creedance-clearwater-revival/bad-moon-rising.md

 A         G               D
 There's a bad moon on the rise.

+## Instrumental

-Instrumental Break: D A G D, D A G D, G D A G D
+D A G D, D A G D, G D A G D

 D        A        G      D         D            A     G           D Hope you got your things together, hope you are quite prepared to die,